When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Evidential Discontinuity in Practice

-This structural separation enables a divergence between:
+This structural separation creates divergence between:

 What exists